 Distorted thinking doesn't just feel wrong — it destroys relationships.
 An 8-module clinical and faith-integrated course that connects cognitive distortions directly to breakdowns in relational integrity, and charts the path to a renewed mind capable of genuine, lasting connection.

 Dr. Quinones brings over 20 years of clinical experience spanning jail cells, rehab centers, and private practice.
-A forensic psychologist and certified human behavior consultant, she is the author of 30+ published works integrating trauma science with biblical truth.
+A Licensed Professional Counselor (LPC) and Licensed Mental Health Counselor (LMHC) with a PhD in Psychology, graduate training in forensic psychology, and certification as a Human Behavior Consultant, she integrates trauma science with biblical truth throughout her teaching and curriculum development.
 She holds dual state licensure and has spent her career identifying the cognitive and spiritual roots of relational dysfunction — and guiding people through genuine transformation.

 Each module traces a direct line from cognitive distortion to relational breakdown — and from renewed thinking to restored relational integrity.